syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 😌 Running your operator in peace
 ==============

-Once these two changes are in place, try stopping your controller using `ctrl+c` in the `Run Shell` tab and then restarting your operator in the same tab using `make run`.
+Once these two changes are in place, stop your operator using `ctrl+c` in the `Run Shell` tab.
+Then restart your operator in the same tab using `make run`.

 You should no longer see any error tracing, only the error log for visibility.